 The study of color and its relationship to our wellbeing is one that remains ever-present.
-This interest has surged over recent seasons, but none more so than in the most intimate room of them all: the bedroom.
+This interest has surged over recent seasons, but none more so than in the bedroom where it can not only impact our mood, but our sleep patterns too.

-When deciding on bedroom color ideas, it can be easy to follow current color trends – including optimistic yellows and harmonious beige.
+If you're looking for tips on how to sleep better, the key could be in your bedroom color ideas.
+It can be easy to follow current color trends – including optimistic yellows and harmonious beige.
 However, a recent study has revealed that some tones are better left away from your bedroom walls.

 The study* surveyed more than 1,000 Americans to discover that yellow, brown, and beige are the three worst colors for your bedroom.
 However, despite its placement, beige was the second most popular wall color amongst respondents.
 But why should we avoid these hues?
 Here, we take a look at the science behind the paint trend.